squid4972-hacker/JavaSkills-Demo/RDT3Implementation/TestingGuide.md

 ## Pre-Testing Checklist

-- [ ] All .java files compile without errors
+- [ ] All provided .java files compile without errors
 - [ ] No compilation warnings
-- [ ] You have three terminals available
+- [ ] Have three terminals available
 - [ ] Ports 60050-60052 are available on your system
 - [ ] Java is installed and working